Animal cafe: Controversy

 There are also cases of crimes against animal welfare in animal cafés.
 The owner of a cat café in Thailand was arrested by police due to disobedience against the Animal Protection Law.
 Seven cats died at his café due to poor safety care.
 Also, such welfare and safety problem can be found in South Korea as well.
-For example, animals in the cafes were not allowed to sleep until the cafes shut the door late at night.
-Such animal safety problems are generated due to the absence of regulations on animal cafes in South Korea because animal cafes are a relatively recent phenomenon.
+For example, animals in the cafés were not allowed to sleep until the cafés shut the door late at night.
+Such animal safety problems are generated due to the absence of regulations on animal cafés in South Korea because animal cafés are a relatively recent phenomenon.

 There have also been cases in which customers who were injured by animals at the café complained about the café's safety policy.
 These cases occurred when the café owners did not take any responsibility for injuries.